 Build a high margin production base through unlocking stranded production and drilling wells on existing assets and by the acquisition of complementary assets.
-Whitebark plans to continue to grow the PLJV Canadian assets held with Point Loma Resources during FY2019 following successful acquisition and production growth in FY2018.
+Whitebark plans to continue to grow its Canadian assets during FY2019 following successful acquisition and production growth in FY2018.

 Planned Activities in FY2019

 A busy work program is planned over the next 12 months:

 - Two development wells in Wizard Lake Rex oil pool.
 First Development Well Rex-2 – Completed and successful, 6 September- see announcement